-The OECD national accounts include the inputs needed to compute the profits-to-wage ratio $\pi$ : corporate operating surplus rK, net interest payments p, and wages paid wL, for both financial and non-financial corporations.
+The OECD national accounts include the inputs needed to compute the profits-to-wage ratio $\pi$ : corporate operating surplus rK, net interest payments p, and wages paid wL, for both financial and non-financial corporations, in our benchmark year (2015).
 A few countries only provide gross-of-depreciation operating surplus series, in which case we impute depreciation based on the average depreciation rates (as a percent of corporate value-added) observed in OECD and non-OECD countries separately.
-Some countries also do not isolate the corporate sector from other sectors of the economy (government and households).
-In that case, we impute the share of domestic wages paid by corporations, also based on the average share observed in OECD and non-OECD countries.
+Australia, Canada, Iceland, Japan, Egypt, Indonesia do not isolate the corporate sector from other sectors of the economy (government and households); for these countries we impute the share of domestic wages paid by corporations, also based on the average share observed in OECD and non-OECD countries.